anudeep22003/Task-Time/program_notes.md

 Bugs
 - [] Asking for extra time and restarting again does not remember the amount of time passed in the previous iteration.
+- [] duplicating is not making a replica, rather it is moving the same event to the next day

+- [] Add ability to explore task, just do a task and add details later
+- [] dual thread so that timer stays running and I can take notes

 Current task in focus